digst/cloud/design.md

 Application developers may have valid reasons to use unsupported services, and often development time and code lines can be greatly reduced by clever use of a platform.
 When applications rely on unsupported features, it is important to estimate the immediate savings and compare those with future costs in the event of unsupported features becoming unavailable.

-Unsupported features will be used and Platform Consumers should be alerted as soon as they are brought to the attention of the Platform Provider is aware of planned changes e.g. in updated roadmaps from technology providers.

-Platform Consumers should be alerted as soon as planned changes to unsupported features, e.g. by means of updated roadmaps from technology providers, are brought to the attention of the Platform Provider.
+Unsupported features may be used and Platform Consumers should be alerted as soon as planned changes to unsupported features, e.g. by means of updated roadmaps from technology providers, are brought to the attention of the Platform Provider.

 #### Service Level
 The selected operating model (PaaS) clearly separates the responsibilities of the Platform Provider from those of the Platform Consumer.
 However, in government collaboration, a running platform with a failing application is a failed public service.
 Citizens and businesses only care that the service is restored and not which part of government (or even private vendor) is to blame.
 As such, service levels and separation of duties are designed to support a common goal of high service availability.